Table of Contents

 - Ohio State is ranked No. 2 while TTUN is ranked No. 3 in the College Football Playoff rankings.

-- DraftKings has Ohio State as a 7.5-point favorite while FanDuel has the over/under at 57.5 points.
+- DraftKings has the Wolverines as a six-point favorite while FanDuel has the Wolverines as a 3.5-point favorite.

-- Every year, Ohio State fans across Columbus cross out every sighting of the letter “M” with red duct tape from street signs to menus to campus buildings.
+- Every year, Ohio State fans across Columbus cross out every sighting of the letter “M” with red duct tape.
+From street signs to menus to campus buildings — no M is left uncrossed.

-- Buckeyes are the most traditional game-day dessert, and you can find some at spots like Anthony-Thomas Chocolates and The Buckeye Lady + buckeye-flavored donuts from Buckeye Donuts.
+- You can find buckeye candies at local spots like Anthony-Thomas Chocolates and The Buckeye Lady + buckeye-flavored donuts from Buckeye Donuts.